 "Pronounce succulent purple& Venus fly trap real." pic.twitter.com/hvZfraFXoC

 We recommend using a medium-sized potting container.
 The majority of materials, including plastic, terracotta, and clay, will perform flawlessly.

-Purple succulents are prone to root rot, like other succulents.
+Purple succulents are prone to root rot, like other succulents (and really, most houseplants).
 Make sure the pot has ample drainage holes.

 The soil type should always support good drainage to avoid rot and other diseases.
 We suggest choosing potting mixes such as the following:

 A soil pH of roughly 5.5-6.5, which is acidic, is ideal for this gorgeous succulent plant.
-For newbies who are worried about the soil’s acidity, you can purchase a simple pH meter device to gauge it.
+If you’re concerned about the soil’s acidity, you can purchase a simple pH meter device to gauge it.